Kocytean

-Kocytean is an EP by Swedish metal band Katatonia.
+Kocytean is the ninth EP by Swedish heavy metal band Katatonia.
 The album was released on April 19, 2014, as part of the 2014 iteration of Record Store Day.
 The release consists of a collection of six B-side songs from their prior three albums at the time – The Great Cold Distance (2006), Night is the New Day (2009), and Dead End Kings (2012).
 While given a limited release, it was still generally praised by critics.

 Background and release

 The Kocytean EP was compiled and released for the 2014 iteration of Record Store Day, a yearly event where bands create a limited edition physical publication specifically for issue under a small business dedicated to releasing music.
 The releases consists of six tracks, featuring two B-side songs each from each of their last three studio albums at the time.
 The tracks "Unfurl" and "Code Against the Code" originate from The Great Cold Distance sessions, "Sold Heart" and "Ashen" originate from the Night is the New Day sessions," and "Second" and "The Act of Darkening" originate from the Dead End Kings sessions.
 The release features album artwork from Travis Smith, who had previously created cover art for the band.
 The EP was released just before the band embarked on the "Unplugged & Reworked Tour", which was in support of the just prior released Dethroned & Uncrowned – an acoustic re-recording of their ninth album Dead End Kings – something journalists felt Kocytean was an extension considering the more mellow nature of several of the EP's tracks.